2019–2020 clerical protests in Montenegro: Bosnia and Herzegovina

 Citizens of Bijeljina, Trebinje, Pale, Gacko and Banja Luka organised several peaceful protest against the proclaimed law.
 Serb member of the Presidency of Bosnia and Herzegovina Milorad Dodik also participated in the protest rally in Banja Luka, calling the law discriminatory against the Serbian church and its property and called for law withdrawal.
 A group of citizens from Gacko walked several kilometers in order to support the ongoing peaceful protests, but was not allowed entry to Montenegro as they were deemed "threat to national security of Montenegro".

 Diaspora

 Around 2,000 people from Chicago metropolitan area protested against the proclaimed law.
-On 8 March 2020 a Serbian Orthodox Eparchy of Austria and Switzerland organized in Vienna a protest rally against the Montenegrin religion law.
+On 8 March 2020 the Serbian Orthodox Eparchy of Austria and Switzerland organized a protest rally against the Montenegrin religion law in Vienna.

 Russian reactions

-Metropolitan Hilarion (Alfeyev) stated that Russian Orthodox Church firmly stands with the position held by Serbian Orthodox Church.
+Metropolitan Hilarion (Alfeyev) stated that the Russian Orthodox Church firmly stands with the position held by Serbian Orthodox Church.
 He also stated that the newly adopted law represents direct meddling of Montenegrin government into affairs of the church.

-On 29 February 2020 a senior Russian-backed bishop in Ukraine Onufriy (Berezovsky) participated and led a prayer walk and protest rally in Podgorica, reflecting tense relations between the Montenegrin government and Russia.
+On 29 February 2020 Metropolitan Onufriy (Berezovsky), the head of the Ukrainian Orthodox Church (Moscow Patriarchate), participated in and led a prayer walk and protest rally in Podgorica, reflecting tense relations between the Montenegrin government and Russia.

-Ministry of Foreign Affairs of Russia has publicly denied all of the allegations of the Montenegrin government on the involvement of the Russian Federation in events and ongoing crisis in Montenegro.
+The Ministry of Foreign Affairs of Russia publicly denied all of the allegations of the Montenegrin government on the involvement of the Russian Federation in events and ongoing crisis in Montenegro.